imanousar/AUTh/Microprocessors and peripherals/smartThermometer Arduino/README.md

 - Download the source file
 - Install the libraries in Arduino IDE
-- Use Arduino to run the program
+- Use Arduino IDE to run the program